-The semester consists of two mandatory modules, IMMEN4MC (Mechatronics and the Environment) and IMADM4MC (Advanced Mechatronics).
-In addition, students must choose an elective or a profile course within one of three profiles (Nanotechnology, Embedded Systems, Dynamic Mechatronic Systems).
-IM-MEN4MC consists of a semester project in which a mechatronic product must be developed that makes use of the profile subject and the other skills learnt during the semester.
-In IMADM4MC, teaching is provided in Thermodynamics, Regulation Technology and Computer Aided Engineering - a necessary theoretical foundation that will allow the development of advanced mechatronic products.
+The semester consists of three mandatory modules, MCCOM4 (Construct Mechatronics), MCCAE4 (Computer Aided Engineering) and MCTHER4 (Thermodynamics).
+In addition, students must choose an elective course.
+MCCOM4 consists of a semester project in which a mechatronic product must be developed that makes use of the profile subject and the other skills learnt during the semester.
+The module includes teaching in main topics of power electronics.
+In MCCAE4 and MCTHER4, teaching is provided in Thermodynamics and Computer Aided Engineering - a necessary theoretical foundation that will support the development of advanced mechatronic products.